bobhyun/TS-API/en/TS-API.en.md

-duration    # The time period to search from the time specified by when id          # The file ID of recorded video next        # If true, the next video of the specified one limit       # Specify the number of items in the search results (default 10, maximum 50)
+duration    # The time period to search from the time specified by when id          # The file ID of recorded video next        # If true, the next video of the specified one prev        # If true, the previous video of the specified one limit       # Specify the number of items in the search results (default 10, maximum 50)